 On the last morning of the Inca Trail Trek, after an overnight stop at Wiñay-Wayna, you will rise early for the final walk to Machu Picchu and greet daybreak over the famous “Sun Gate”.
 There will then be time to explore on your own or simply take in the magnificence of the place after your guided tour.

 The Lost City of Machu Picchu was originally completely self-contained, surrounded by agricultural terraces sufficient to feed the population, and watered by natural springs.
 Located high above the fast flowing Urubamba River, the cloud shrouded ruins have palaces, baths, temples, storage rooms and some 150 houses, all in a remarkable state of preservation that will simply take your breath away.

-Day 9 to 10 - Cuzco
+Day 10 to 11 - Cuzco

 Cuzco, which means ‘navel of the earth' in the Inca language of Quechua, has a mostly indigenous population of around 300,000 and is centred around the Plaza de Armas, which is dominated by the Cathedral and La Compañia de Jesus Church.
 Its cloistered arcades house many fine restaurants, bars and shops.
 Make the most of your free days in Cuzco to explore its amazing churches, colonial buildings and picturesque streets, many of which have Inca walls, arches and doorways.
 On a hill overlooking the city stands the ceremonial fortress of Sacsayhuaman, where some of the most spectacular Inca walls can be found, including a massive 130 ton stone.
-There are also many optional excursions and activities available such as white water rafting, horse riding, mountain biking and canoeing on offer.

-Day 11 to 13 - Puno & Lake Titicaca
+Day 12 to 12 - Puno

 Day 14 to 14 - La Paz